MooersLab/writingProgess2023/README.md

 Academics have to complete many writing projects during the course of a year.
 Most academics do not have the luxury of working on only one writing project per day.
 Many have to make progress on two or more projects per day.
-The management of multiple writing projects is the largest unsolved in problem academic writing.
+The management of multiple writing projects is the largest unsolved problem academic writing and time management.
-No one has an answer that is an universal.
+No one has a universal answer.
+Most books on academic writing actually skip over this gnarly issue.
 The above a workbook is tool that can be used to address this problem.
 Like any tool, you can use it well or poorly.

-## Disclarimer
+## Disclaimer

 The above tool tracks your effort.
-It does not optimize the priorizatoin of your writing projects, although it can inform the optimization.
+It does not optimize the prioritization of your writing projects, although it can inform that optimization.

-The above tool will also not make you write a lot.
+The above tool will not make you write a lot.
 You can only do that by setting up a writing schedule and sticking with it.
 See [the writer's creed](https://github.com/MooersLab/thewriterslaw) for some guidelines on making and following a schedule.

-## What is writing project?
+## What is a writing project?

 Simple: Any writing task that cannot be completed in one sitting.